Re–Directing: East || The Tragedy of the Leaf Blower

 Let’s take my participation at Re-Directing: East as an example: I spent approximately ten unpaid hours writing a proposal and preparing an application for this particular open call on hospitality; then I had a long Skype interview and was selected for the program; after that I spent another 30 hours communicating with the institution in preparation for the residency, making travel arrangements, researching bibliographies to share with the group, listing interests to be explored in Warsaw, and making program propositions, as requested by the organizers; in addition to investing 300 USD on visa and health insurance.
 Once I arrived in Warsaw, the CCA provided me with a stipend of 1000 USD, a live-in studio (equivalent to 800 USD), and travel to and from Warsaw, as well as to Berlin and Podlasie (equivalent to 1280 USD).

 For the institution the cost of my participation in the program, including the public presentation, and this text, totaled 3080 USD.
-This is perceived as an expensive investment for such “under-the-skin activities” that need to be fought for and defended for not yielding large profits, and having limited visibility with respect to audiences.
+This is perceived as an expensive investment for such “under-the-skin activities” that need to be fought for and defended; those that do not yield large profits, and have limited visibility with respect to audiences.
 While this amount is irrisory if compared to what a big shot artist would get for an exhibition, it is still three or four times the salary of the curators of the residency team.
 A sign of the general precarization of labor, and the scraping of the arts.
 However low their salaries are, these curators still have a guaranteed monthly income in their home country, which I don’t have anymore, and thus I have paid the cost of instability.
 A sign of the contemporary migration crisis.

 So how can one perceive disadvantage where another perceives privilege?
 The Dutch theater director Jan Ritsema explains that: “Artists serve Capital as agents and explorers for colonizing the world into economical and ideological globalization...
 Missionaries of Capital often disguised as its opponents...
 The artist has a low income, prefers to be mobile and values good quality of life above high or stable income... this is what the neo-liberal semi-capitalistic economies foresee for their future workforce: everybody permanently on holiday but managing the work 24/7 all by themselves...
 From the slave of somebody else, sold labor, much more people will become slave of themselves.”
 9